Halochkin/CustomWebComponents/EventComposition/WhatIs_task_queue.md

 user interface thread is released to handle the events, the message event occurs in the current window.
 There is no minimum delay in using postMessage.

-> tasks added in the event loop task queue using the postMessage strategy is also dispatched AFTER the defaultAction.
+> Tasks added in the event loop task queue using the postMessage strategy is also dispatched AFTER the defaultAction.
 Thus, using postMessage to create async event doesn't provide a fix for the need for composed events needing to propagate prior to the trigger event.